Daquiver1/QuiverTech_1.0/README.md

 # QuiverTech Thursday Challenges - Cipher Challenge

 Welcome to the first challenge in our QuiverTech Thursday Hacks!
 For this phase, the goal is to introduce you to the basic concepts of encryption and decryption, skills that are crucial for understanding data security and cryptography.
-By completing this phase, you will unlock your next clue that will lead you to a Stack Overflow discussion related to a common coding query.
+By completing this phase, you will unlock your next clue which will lead you to a Google Doc file.

 ## What is Encryption?